Duy254/localizer/README.md

 The class `Fusion` contains all the heavy lifting including `subscribe` and `publish`

-Currently this only get information from encoder.
+Currently this only get information from Navcog.

 ## What's subscribed and published